amankumarGH/ethbeginner/README.md

 Below the solidity compiler there is 'Deploy and Run transaction' boxe click there and a click on the "DEPLOY" box .
 Now we are at the last step , We can now add and burn our transaction just by putting the price on the boxes, Which is created by the functions of the code.

-# AUTHORS
+## AUTHORS

-Metacrafter AMAN KUMAR amankumaredi@gmail.com
+Metacrafter: AMAN KUMAR amankumaredi@gmail.com

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details